Use Apple HomeKit to automate and secure your home

 Using HomeKit Remotely

-HomeKit works with any iOS/iPadOS device or Mac, running iOS 8 or macOS Mojave or later.
-It is, of course, best to have the latest version of your device’s operating system.
-You can also control HomeKit devices from an Apple Watch.
+HomeKit works with any iPhone, iPad, Mac, or Apple Watch running iOS 10 or macOS Mojave or later, though you won’t have access to the new HomeKit architecture with devices running operating systems older than iOS/iPadOS 16.4 or macOS Ventura.
+You can also control HomeKit devices from an Apple Watch, if it is running watchOS 9.
 Each of these platforms has a Home app that shows you all your devices, rooms, and scenes, and provides settings and controls, though the Apple Watch only provides controls.
-I can, however, view my security cameras on my Apple Watch.
+You can, however, view security cameras on an Apple Watch.

-To control HomeKit remotely, you need a “HomeKit hub.”
-A HomeKit hub is a device that remains in your home to receive remote commands.
-Any HomePod, Apple TV, or iPad can serve as a HomeKit hub.
+To control HomeKit remotely, you need a “HomeKit hub,” which is a device that remains in your home to receive remote commands.
+Any HomePod or Apple TV can serve as a HomeKit hub.
 This can seem a bit confusing, because you don’t actually have to do anything to set up the HomeKit hub.
+As Apple says, "When you set up HomePod mini and HomePod, they automatically become home hubs."
 HomePods and Apple TVs automatically register themselves as HomeKit hubs, if they are signed into the same iCloud account where you’ve set up your HomeKit compatible devices.
-For an iPad, you need to go to Settings > Home and toggle on Use this iPad as a Home hub for this to be enabled.
-(The assumption is that an iPad may not always be at home, which is why it is treated differently.)

 Related: Everything you can do with an Apple HomePod